mvanthoor/rustic/docs/build.md

-It is probably also possible to build Rustic on WSL2 (Windows Subsystem for Linux 2) and on Cygwin, by installing the respective versions of Rust and GNU tools there before either running "make" or "cargo build --release".
+It is probably also possible to build Rustic on WSL2 (Windows Subsystem for Linux 2) and on Cygwin, by installing the respective versions of Rust and GNU tools there before either running "cargo build --release".

 If built on Cygwin, the Rustic executable will depend on Cygwin1.dll.
 As this is an additional layer between the engine and operating system, this